goong-io/goong-map-react/docs/api-reference/popup.md

 ![Since v3.0](https://img.shields.io/badge/since-v3.0-green)

-This is a React equivalent of Mapbox's [Popup Control](https://www.mapbox.com/mapbox-gl-js/api/#popup), which can be used to show tooltip popups with custom HTML content at specific locations on the map.
+This is a React equivalent of Goong's [Popup Control](https://docs.goong.io/javascript/markers/#popup), which can be used to show tooltip popups with custom HTML content at specific locations on the map.

 ```js